oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 <!----
 {"id": "1382", "author": "Calin Curescu", "date": "2019-01-30T16:36:00Z", "comment": "MustFix.  \nIn version 1.0 (pre YAML) the subsequent blocks that contained\ndefinitions were used to provide definitions for types imported in the\nservice template, that is these files were parsed instead of taking the\ndefinitions from external repositoris.  \nSince 1.0 yaml, the files are specified explicitly in the imports\nstatements.  \nNevertheless, by allowing the other definition blocks (as per this\nparagraph formulation) we allow also the old style of imports by the\ndefinitions in the other blocks.  \nI think this puts a burden on the implementation of orchestrators and\nquite confusing.
 So we should deprecate the usage of definitions in the\nother blocks.  \nMoreover, the other blocks can contain other file type decriptions (for\nartifacts) in the other blocks.
 E.g:  \nName: Plans/AddUser.bpmn  \nContent-Type: application/vnd.oasis.bpmn  \nThese also seem obsolete and useless.  \nI think we should deprecate the other blocks in the TOSCA.meta\nfile", "target": "Note that any further TOSCA definitions files required by the\ndefinitions specified by **Entry-Definitions** or **Other-Definitions**\ncan be found by a TOSCA orchestrator by processing respective\n**imports** statements.
 Note also that artifact files (e.g. scripts,\nbinaries, configuration files) used by the TOSCA definitions and\nincluded in the CSAR are fully described and referred via relative path\nnames in artifact definitions in the respective TOSCA definitions files\ncontained in the CSAR."}-->

-### Custom keynames in the TOSCA.meta file

-Users can populate other blocks than block_0 in the TOSCA.meta file with custom name/value pairs that follow the entry syntax defined above and have names that are different from the normative keynames (e.g.
-CSAR-Version, Created-By, Entry-Definitions, Other-Definitions).
-These custom name/value pairs are outside the scope of the TOSCA specification.Nevertheless, future versions of the TOSCA specification may add definitions of new keynames to be used in the **TOSCA.meta** file.
-In case of a keyname collision (with a custom keyname) the TOSCA specification definitions take precedence.

-To minimize such keyname collisions the specification reserves the use of keynames starting with TOSCA and tosca.
-It is recommended as a good practice to use a specific prefix (e.g. identifying the organization, scope, etc.) when using custom keynames.

-### Example

 The following listing represents a valid **TOSCA.meta** file according to this TOSCA specification.
 ```